 Local trips are free (with some limited exceptions), except for any park entrance fees.
 Advance reservations may be necessary.
 It is advisable to confirm with the trip leader that a trip will take place as planned, especially if inclement weather is expected.

-Golden Gate Audubon engages people to experience the wonder of birds and translate that wonder into action; and protect native bird populations and their habitats.
+Golden Gate Audubon engages people to experience the wonder of birds and to translate that wonder into actions which protect native bird populations and their habitats.